Learning holographic QCD with unflavored meson spectra: Introduction

-In this article, we train a neural network model to learn the background geometry of the AdS/QCD model, the chiral symmetry breaking potential, dilton profile and the effective potentials of the mesons by fitting the mass spectrum of the $\rho$, $a_1$, $a_2$, and $f_0$ mesons and all their excitations, given in Table \ref{tab:inputs}.
+In this article, we develop a neural network framework to learn the background geometry of the AdS/QCD model, the chiral symmetry breaking potential, dilaton profile, and the effective potentials of the mesons by fitting the mass spectrum of the $\rho$, $a_1$, $a_2$, and $f_0$ mesons and all their excitations, given in Table \ref{tab:inputs}.
 The mass eigenvalues are obtained by solving the Schr\"odinger-like equation for the bulk modes using a finite-difference discretization, where the spatial coordinate is divided into N points and the second derivative is approximated by a central difference scheme.
 This leads to a matrix eigenvalue problem, which can often be cast into a real symmetric form and solved using numerical eigenvalue solvers.
 By minimizing the difference between the predicted and experimental meson masses using gradient descent, we can optimize the neural networks to find the background geometry.
-The Python code can be found at~\cite{RepoName}, which can be easily modified to train further models.
+The Python code, along with the trained models, is available at~\cite{RepoName}.
+The code can be easily modified to train further models, while the trained networks can be reused to explore additional observables and extensions of the AdS/QCD setup.
 In contrast with the AdS/DL framework, the neural network model we construct here closely follows the ``deconstruction"~\cite{Arkani-Hamed:2001kyx,Cheng:2001nh,Abe:2002rj,Randall:2002qr,Falkowski:2002cm,Son:2003et,deBlas:2006fz,Erlich:2006hq} of a warped 5-dimensional theory with Dirichlet boundary conditions~\cite{Nakai:2014iea}.

+For training, we have used the data of the mean values of the estimated Breit-Wigner (BW) masses from the PDG Summary Table \cite{ParticleDataGroup:2024cfk}.
+The Summary table estimates the $f_0(500)$ BW mass to be in the range 0.4 to 0.8 GeV, and the T-matrix pole ($\sqrt{s}$) mass to be in the range 0.40 to 0.55 GeV.
+To train the model, we have used the central value (0.475 GeV) of the T-Matrix Pole for this state.
+We scale down the loss associated with this mass to reduce its contribution to the total loss.
+This allows for greater variation in its mass during training.
+The estimated BW mass of $f_0(1370)$ as given in the Summary Table is in the range 1.2 to 1.5 GeV.
+We do not include this state in the training data and leave it for prediction by our trained model.